ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 See here: [Use BLE on mobile to control the ESP32](https://github.com/ednieuw/nRF-ESP32)

 ![image](https://github.com/user-attachments/assets/f187786c-b6db-49a8-9e91-708b93361390)
-Clock with corten steel face
+Clock with Corten steel face

 # Hardware
 For my projects I designed the printed circuit board (PCB) with [Fritzing software](https://fritzing.org/).